24 Jan Homeowner’s Safety Guide: A Comprehensive Guide to Home Safety for Every Season of Life(Last Updated On: September 27, 2018)

 Monitored home security systems include remote monitoring services that alert you to potential emergencies in your home and alert emergency rescue services on your behalf.
 Not only do these security systems deter criminals, but they save lives when family members aren’t able to contact authorities on their own.

-Additionally, your family should have a planned fire escape route that you’ve practiced regularly.
 According to the American Red Cross, only 26 percent of families have a planned and practiced escape route.
 Some essential tips for creating a fire escape plan include:

 - Identify two established routes out of your home, as well as two ways out of each room, allowing for an alternate route if one escape path is blocked by fire.